Top 8 Collaboration Tools for a Startup to Boost Productivity

 • Track your progress and get work done faster.

-• Cut down the recurring cost of a physical office or physical meetings.
+• Cut down on recurring costs for a physical office or physical meetings.

 • Improve your work efficiency by responding spontaneously to business developments.